jaycordaro/pdmbrd/readme.md

 Plug in J2 to a Micro USB jack to supply 5V to the board.
 If the PDMCLK will be supplied via SMA, short jumpers J8/J9 for left and right channels respetively.
 If feeding via jumper, insert female jumper wire to J8.1 and J9.1.
 Short J6 and J7 to connect the left and right PDAT channels to J5.
 If J5 will supply the PDAT output over SMA, short J5.
 If feeding via jumper, insert female jumper wire to J5.1.
+Electret microphones require DC bias.
+Short jumpers J10 and J11 to apply bias for the left and right channels, respectively.

 ### Audio in over 3.5mm jack
 Set J12 and J13 to 2-3.